-Defining Space engages panelists Zongwe Binesikwe Crystal Hardy, Alica Hall and Bruce Naokwegijig in a discussion about physical artistic space and how those spaces are reinterpretted in the digital realm.
-Exploring alternative forms of public space for art, the influence of new media, and touching on ideas of public engagement, accessibility, and virtual technologies, panelists will discuss the role virtual creative spaces play during and after COVID-19, and the diverse communities who occupy and transform it.
+Defining Space engaged panelists Zongwe Binesikwe Crystal Hardy, Alica Hall and Bruce Naokwegijig in a discussion about physical artistic space and how those spaces are reinterpretted in the digital realm.
+Exploring alternative forms of public space for art, the influence of new media, and touching on ideas of public engagement, accessibility, and virtual technologies, panelists discussed the role virtual creative spaces play during and after COVID-19, and the diverse communities who occupy and transform it.

 Zongwe Binesikwe Crystal Hardy

 Zongwe Binesikwe Crystal Hardy (they/she) is a Two-Spirit Anishinaabe storyteller from the Bear Clan.
 They are a member of Biinjitiwabik Zaaging Anishnabek living in Thunder Bay, Ontario. www.welcometozeesplace.com

 Alica Hall strongly believes in the transformative potential of the arts to empower and strengthen communities.
 She has a professional background in strategic communications, having spent 6 years supporting health and non-profit organizations.
 Alica has a passion for creating spaces for artists to create, learn and connect with new audiences.
 More recently she served as the Co-chair of Pride Toronto, the largest LGBTQ+ festival in North America.
 Under her leadership, the festival grew from 10 days to a month, by partnering with cultural institutions to bring queer artists into new venues and spaces.